EXCLUSIVE-U.S. considering cash payments to Central America to stem migration | Business

 The United States is considering a conditional cash transfer program to help address economic woes that lead migrants from certain Central American countries to trek north, as well as sending COVID-19 vaccines to those countries, a senior White House official told Reuters on Friday.
 The possible cash transfer program would be targeted at people in the Northern Triangle region of Guatemala, Honduras and El Salvador, Roberta Jacobson, the White House's southern border coordinator, told Reuters in an interview, without saying who exactly would receive the cash.

-Jacobson said that no decision had been made regarding whether to prioritize sending vaccines to the Northern Triangle countries, but added that the Biden administration would consider how the vaccines could help ailing economies in those countries.
-She added the vaccine issue remained separate from immigration-related discussions with the nations.
-Jacobson will leave the White House at the end of April, White House National Security Adviser Jake Sullivan said in a statement on Friday, saying she had committed to the role for the first 100 days of the new administration.
+Jacobson said that no decision has been made regarding whether to prioritize sending vaccines to the Northern Triangle countries, but added that President Joe Biden's administration would consider how the vaccines could help ailing economies in those countries.
+Jacobson added that the vaccine issue remains separate from immigration-related discussions with the nations.
+Jacobson will leave the White House at the end of April, White House national security adviser Jake Sullivan said in a statement on Friday, saying she had committed to the role for the first 100 days of the new administration.

 Biden in late March tapped Vice President Kamala Harris to lead U.S. efforts with Mexico and Central America to address the number of migrants heading north.
 Central American countries have faced some of the longest waits in the Americas to get their first vaccines.
 Frustrated by the time it has taken, some regional governments have begun turning to China and Russia for help, with increasing success.

-U.S. President Joe Biden, who took office on Jan.
+Biden, who took office on Jan.
 20, has called for $4 billion in development aid to Central America over four years to address underlying causes of migration.
-On Friday, the White House requested $861 million for that effort in Biden's first annual budget proposal.
+On Friday, the White House requested $861 million from Congress for that effort in Biden's first annual budget proposal.
 The figure would be a sharp increase from the roughly $500 million in aid this year.

-The U.S. Agency for International Development (USAID), which administers foreign aid, did not immediately respond to a request for comment regarding how a cash transfer program in the Northern Triangle would operate.
-The United States has in the past used the USAID's Office of Transition Initiatives to fund work-for-cash programs in post-conflict nations such as Colombia.
-Such programs can include labor intensive rural road-building projects.
+A spokesman for the U.S. Agency for International Development (USAID), which administers foreign aid, told Reuters in a statement that it is already using cash transfers in programs "to help people meet their basic needs" in the wake of severe hurricanes in Central America in late 2020.
+USAID is considering expanding the efforts going forward, the spokesman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)